Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Disparate Treatment in Fair Networks

-Coefficients $a_1$ and $a_2$, or $b_1$ and $b_2$ are found using validation data.
-We learn new coefficients for every $\lambda$ and random seed; repeating this second experiment for five unconstrained models trained with different random seeds.

-For both experiments, a substantial challenge lies in the random behavior of deep learning classifiers.
-Training a deep network is a nonconvex problem, and the solution found is highly dependent on its initial seed.
+\textbf{Error Bars and Random Baseline} For both experiments, a substantial challenge lies in the random behavior of training a deep network.
+The solution found highly depends on its initial seed.
 To take this instability into account, we provide baselines that measure how decisions vary when retraining networks.
-We retrain regularized networks for every choice of $\lambda$ in the first experiment, and retrain the unregularized network in the second.
+In the first experiment, we compute error bars by repeating the process for five different initial random seeds of $r_{\lambda}$.
+We compute a random baseline by comparing the five models to a sixth, differently initialized model $r_{\lambda}$.
+In the second experiment, we recover five unconstrained models trained with different initial seeds (for the error bars) and we compute a random baseline by comparing the predictions to a sixth unconstrained model.

-\paragraph{Results.} In Figure~\ref{fig:approx_to_reg_models} we show ResNet50 models trained to predict \textsc{Attractive}; the protected attribute is \textsc{Male}~(see Appendix~\ref{suppsec:model_equivalence} for other tasks).
-The left panel evaluates how accurately our explicit approach recovers the predictions of the regularized model $r_{\lambda}$.
+\textbf{Results} In Figure~\ref{fig:approx_to_reg_models} we show regularized ResNet50 models trained to predict \textsc{Attractive}; the protected attribute is \textsc{Male}~(see Appendix~\ref{suppsec:model_equivalence} for other tasks, models, and preprocessing results).
+The left panel evaluates how accurately our explicit approach recovers the predictions of the regularized model~$r_{\lambda}$.
 We find that most of the error in recovering predictions can be attributed to classifier instability, and that retraining a classifier from scratch with a new random seed gives similar disagreement to using our reconstructed classifier.
 In the right panel of Figure~\ref{fig:approx_to_reg_models}, we plot the reconstruction accuracy of $r_{\lambda} - b_1 g - b_2$ with respect to the unconstrained classifier.
 By simply adding the group classifier response $g(x)$ to $r_{\lambda}(x)$, we obtain the predictions of the unconstrained classifier. {\bf Compared to the baseline, we recover the unconstrained classifier responses for all $r_{\lambda}$ with similar fidelity to simply retraining the target classifier from scratch.}